 - Finally, sprinkle on the leftover parmesan mixture and even more cheese if you desire.
 Season with salt and pepper, to taste.

-- Bake at 375º, uncovered for 20 minutes.
-Then, cover with tin foil and bake for an additional 40 minutes or until the quinoa is fully cooked.
+- Cover baking dish with tinfoil and then bake at 375ºF 40 minutes.
+Then, uncover the baking dish and bake for an additional 20 minutes or until quinoa is fully cooked.

-One last thing before I go!
-We tested this bad boy with eggplant (at least Linley did..I refused to eat it, okay fine I had a bite :P) and it was great!
-So if you’re a vegetarian…you are in luck!
+- Vegetarian option: we tested this bad boy with eggplant (at least Linley did..I refused to eat it, okay fine I had a bite) and it was great!
+If you’re a vegetarian…you are in luck!
 Just slice your eggplant hot dog way and follow the directions just like the chicken.
 You will still need to bake for the full 60 minutes because that’s how long the quinoa will take to fluff.